chakeresa/recipe_microservice/README.md

   }
 ]
 ```
-Failed response(if no number of ingredients is given for 'q' query params):
+Failed response (if no number of ingredients is given for 'q' query params):
 ```
 Status: 400
 Content-Type: application/json
 Body:
-{error: 'Number of ingredients must be provided as a "q" query param'}
+{ error: 'Number of ingredients must be provided as a "q" query param' }
 ```

 ### Return all recipes in order of time it takes to prepare